clausmichele/r4openeo-usecases/uc2-ts-breakdetection/README.md

 context parameter.
 This enables to pass different parameters to a function without replacing the whole code for the UDF.
-In this example the `bfast` parameters `start_monitor` (when the monitoring period should start), `val` (which value should be returned: breakpoint timing or magnitude of change),
+In this example the `bfast` parameters `start_monitor` (when the monitoring period should start), `val` (which value should be returned: breakpoint timing or magnitude of change) and `level` controlling the significane level of the detection.

 It is also showcased that two UDFs can be included in one processgraph and that the results can be used further.
 In this example it is shown that the breakpoint timing